Law Office of Stephen R. Leffler, P.C. successfully helps the injured recover compensation they deserve.

-Our legal team at the Law Offices of Stephen R. Leffler, P.C. is proud to call the Pillow McIntyre House "home base."
+Our legal team at the Law Office of Stephen R. Leffler, P.C. is proud to call the Pillow McIntyre House "home base."
 This beautiful and historical building has remained a fixture in the city of Memphis since before the Civil War.
 We are excited to welcome our valued clients to such a gorgeous landmark in our beloved city!

 The Pillow-McIntyre House is a two-story Greek Revival home built by builder C.G.
 Richardson in 1847.
 Confederate General Gideon Pillow bought it in 1873.
 Pillow was a former district attorney general and brigadier general in the Tennessee Militia who managed to survive the Civil War.
 The building had its first brush with the law when Pillow and former Tennessee governor, Isham Green Harris, formed a law partnership.
 Harris died in 1878 from yellow fever.

 Real People.
 Real Results.

 I don't think you will ever regret hiring Mr. Leffler.S.M.

 With its Corinthian columns and pedimented porch, 707 Adams is one of the only pre-Civil War Greek Revival houses left in Memphis.
 Bricks used in construction were made on-site.
 Memphis was a major center of the horse trade at the time and the plaster walls are mixed with mule and horsehair, The houses on Adams at that time were so plush it was called “Millionaire’s Row.”

 After Pillow’s death in 1880, it was sold to Peter McIntyre, founder of the first glucose refinery in Memphis.
 Peter's daughter Florence McIntryre inherited the house and in 1942 it became the Memphis Art Association's Free School.
 The Free School later became the Memphis College of Art.
 Florence, a painter, was known as the First Lady of Memphis Art and was the first director of the Brooks Art Museum.